axd1967/lander/README.md

    - speed (variant?)
       - skip burn calcs on zero throttle
       - precomputed factors? (needs regs)
+      - r10-r19 need 6 steps for adressing: can they be swapped for normal (r0-r9) regs?
+      - verlet: refactor thrust (is constant across step)
+      - reorganise subroutine calls to avoid too much searching for the label
    - accuracy
       - Verlet: moment of fuel update (STO-0)
       - take RCS mass change (~60kg) into account?